-[Line 3] … Khyber ‘ills … The mountainous region round the Khyber Pass in Afghanistan.
+[Line 3] … Khyber ‘ills …: the mountainous region around the Khyber Pass in Afghanistan.

 This provided Kipling with the setting for the story “His Private Honour” (Many Inventions) which opened with: